 The Faculty Resource Committee is responsible for recommending to the Provost and Vice President of Academic Affairs (herein referred to as Provost/VPAA) the awarding of resources designed for faculty development described below.
 Awards are recorded in the fiscal year (June 1-May 31) in which the travel occurs, not necessarily the year that the award is made.
 These awards do not “carry over” into a new fiscal year.

 Please make every effort to apply for travel funds as far in advance as possible.
 Applications are competitive and some funds have run out in previous years.
-Using the cover sheet specific to the fund you are applying for (click on the name of the fund to open the cover sheet), requests should be printed, signed by your school dean, and submitted to the Office of the Provost/VPAA.
-Travel Advance forms (if necessary) and final Travel Expense Vouchers for reconciliation after travel (to include original receipts), should be submitted to your school office.
+Using the cover sheet specific to the fund you are applying for, requests should be printed and submitted to the Office of the Provost/VPAA.
+Travel Authorization and Advance forms and final Travel Expense Vouchers for reconciliation after travel (to include original receipts), should be submitted to your school office to be signed by your school Dean.

 All applicants must understand that a committee of peers, who may not be familiar with the subject matter that is being studied, will evaluate a proposal.
 Therefore, the proposal must be clearly written in language that is accessible to the intelligent layperson.
 This characteristic cannot be overemphasized.
 The best proposals are so well written that the committee is usually unanimous in agreeing upon the strength of the proposal even before any discussion has taken place.
 Additional information on the criteria for sabbatical and summer fellowship recommendations can be found later in this document.